The Stars of Our Racing Syndicates in Melbourne & Sydney

 A pre-Christmas 2YO winner and Golden Slipper runner, Charlie Boy missed out on Group 1 success by just a head when a fine second in the Doomben 10,000 in 2015.
 Charlie has taken his owners on an extraordinary ride, featuring Group 2 success at Flemington in the Danehill Stakes, and Group 3 victories at Randwick and Doomben.

-Recently retired, Charlie will always be adorned by his loyal owners!
+Now retired, Charlie will always be adorned by his loyal owners!

 Mossman ex Volantis